MayankVatsa-source/MayankVatsa-source.github.io/README.md

 Time of Day - Night, Morning, Afternoon or Evening

+Created a new data frame called [cyclistic_date] that would contain all craeted new columns

-## Cleaning of data:removed duplicate rows, removed rows with NA values (blank rows),
+## Cleaning of data:
-removed where ride_length is 0 or negative (ride_length should be a positive number), remove unnecessary columns  namely ride_id, start_station_id, end_station_id, start_lat, start_long, end_lat, end_lng.
+Removed duplicate rows, rows with NA values (blank rows), removed columns where ride_length was 0 or negative (ride_length cannot be negative), removed unnecessary columns  namely ride_id, start_station_id, end_station_id, start_lat, start_long, end_lat, end_lng.

-Calculated Total Rides for:
+Calculated total ride_length  for:

-Total number of rides
+Total number of riders

-Total number of rider types which is casual and member
+Total number of casual riders and member riders

-Types of Bike used classic vs docked vs electric
+Types of Bike used classic vs docked vs electric used in riding.

 Time of Day - separated by member type and total rides for each session of day (morning, afternoon, evening, night)